sambabib/grank-vscode/README.md

 - Syntax highlighting that matches modern code editor standards
 - Consistent UI elements with teal accents and purple highlights
 - Terminal colors that match the Warp Grank theme
+- "Grank Blackout" variant with an extremely dark background (oklch(.01 0 0))
+- "Grank Italics" variant with italic styling for keywords, storage types, modifiers, parameters, and control flow operators

 ## Customization

-If you want to customize this theme, you can modify the `themes/grank-color-theme.json` file.
+If you want to customize this theme, you can modify any of the theme files in the `themes` directory:
+- `grank-color-theme.json` - Standard Grank theme
+- `grank-blackout-color-theme.json` - Blackout variant with extremely dark background
+- `grank-italics-color-theme.json` - Variant with italic styling for code elements

 ## Contributing